shwina/still-magic/_en/logging.md

 -   "Use `logging` instead of `print` to report program activity."
 -   "Separate  messages into `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL` levels."
 -   "Use `logging.basicConfig` to define basic logging parameters."
--   "Always provide timestamps using YYYY-MM-DDTHH:MM:SS format."
+-   "Always provide timestamps using YYYY-MM-DDTTHH:MM:SS format."
 -   "Use standard input and standard output for normal input and output, and send log messages to a file."
 -   "Use `tail -f` to monitor log files."
 ---